piokuc/discuss_ethereum/README.md

 ## Discussions

-Disqus has been used to allow users comment on specific transactions.
+Disqus has been used to allow users to comment on specific transactions.
-Once the user clicks on a row in the table details of the transaction in the row are displayed below the table and the Disqus plusing is reloaded with a page id being set to the transaction's hash.
+Once the user clicks on a row in the table details of the transaction in the row are displayed below the table and the Disqus plugin is reloaded with a page id being set to the transaction's hash.
 This way there can be a different thread per each transaction.